Skip to content

 Focus on smart, low-carbon urbanism

-Under the agreement, Dubai Municipality and UPDIS will jointly develop and apply advanced planning and design approaches that integrate international best practices with local frameworks.
-These include:
+Under the agreement, Dubai Municipality and UPDIS will jointly develop and apply advanced planning and design approaches integrating international best practices with local frameworks.
+Key focus areas include:

 The partnership also covers the use of emerging technologies across urban planning, construction, operations and city management, supporting the transition toward intelligent, data-driven urban systems.